• Feb 27, 2026

 • What counts as proof of address in the UK?

-In the UK, proof of address typically includes documents like utility bills, bank statements, council tax bills, tenancy agreements, or government correspondence showing your name and address.
+In the UK, what counts as proof of address typically includes documents like utility bills, bank statements, council tax bills, tenancy agreements, or government correspondence showing your name and address.

 • Is an NHS letter proof of address?